puppetlabs-toy-chest/razor-client/spec/testing.md

       objects be present in the database: brokers, repos, etc. The only way to issue the `create-policy` command successfully on the client is to issue `create-broker`, `create-repo`, etc. beforehand.
 These extra commands should be part of the test.

+When recording VCR interactions, we need to reset the database between each test so that we can ensure test isolation.
+The tests here assume a directory structure like this (defined in `spec_helper.rb`), which allows our tests to reset the database back to an empty state between tests:
+- Parent directory
+-- razor-client
+--- ...
+-- razor-server
+--- bin/razor-admin
+--- ...

+Thus, to run `razor-admin`, recording VCR interactions must be done with JRuby, specifically the version matching razor-server.

+If your filesystem directory matches the above, and you're ready to start recording a test, run torquebox from the razor-server directory in one terminal window as so:

+`torquebox run -b 0.0.0.0 --port 8150`

+Then run the tests with the `VCR_RECORD` prefix:

+`VCR_RECORD=new_episodes bundle exec rspec spec`

+See [VCR's documentation](https://relishapp.com/vcr/vcr/docs) for other available VCR modes.